Bitnoise/react-scheduler/readme.md

 ##### Resource

-item that will be visable on the grid as tile
+item that will be visible on the grid as tile
 | Property | Type | Description |
 | -------- | -------- | ------- |
 id | string | unique resource id |